Tourism in Brazil: Paleontological tourism

 In the region Metropolitan Porto Alegre there are 5 museums to visit.
 In Paleorrota Geopark there are 7 museums, the Palaeobotanical Garden in Mata and the Paleontological Sites of Santa Maria to be visited.
 The BR-287, nicknamed Highway of Dinosaurs, crosses 17 of 41 municipalities of the geopark.

 Ecotourism

 Bonito, in Mato Grosso do Sul, is considered the Brazilian capital of ecotourism.
-This type of tourism also occurs in places like Pantanal and Amazon rainforest, Brotas, Cambará do Sul, Canela, Caravelas, Chapada Diamantina, Chapada dos Veadeiros, Ilha Grande, Ilha do Mel, Iporanga, Itacaré, Itatiaia, Itaúnas State Park, Jalapão, Jericoacoara, Monte Verde, Morro de São Paulo, Pirenópolis, Socorro, Ubatuba and many others.
+This type of tourism also occurs in places like Pantanal and Amazon rainforest, Brotas, Cambará do Sul, Canela, Caravelas, Chapada Diamantina, Chapada dos Veadeiros, Ilha Grande, Ilha do Mel, Iporanga, Itacaré, Itatiaia, Itaúnas State Park, Jalapão, Jericoacoara, Monte Verde, Morro de São Paulo, Pirenópolis, Socorro, Ubatuba, Lavrinhas and many others.

 Domestic tourism

 Domestic tourism is a key market segment for the tourism industry in Brazil.
 In 2005, 51 million Brazilian nationals made ten times more trips than foreign tourists and spent five times more money than their international counterparts.
 The main destination states in 2005 were São Paulo (27.7%), Minas Gerais (10.8%), Rio de Janeiro (8.4%), Bahia (7.4%), and Santa Catarina (7.2%).
 The top three states by trip origin were São Paulo (35.7%), Minas Gerais (13.6%).

 In terms of tourism revenues, the top earners by state were São Paulo (16.4%) and Bahia (11.7%).
 For 2005, the three main trip purposes were visiting friends and family (53.1%), sun and beach (40.8%), and cultural tourism (12.5%).